benjvmin/NewsGrid/README.md

   grid-template-columns: var(--columns);
   grid-template-rows: var(--rows);
 ```
-As you can see, we have our rows and columns defined as named properties ```--news-columns```, & ```--news-rows```, and then we assign them under ```grid-template-columns``` & ```grid-template-rows```.
+As you can see, we have our rows and columns defined as named properties ```--news-columns```, & ```--news-rows```, and then we assign them under ```grid-template-columns``` & ```grid-template-rows```, using the ```var()``` function.
 Besides the idea that these properties are only available to the ```.news``` component, what benefits do we get from this?
 Well these variables are now scoped to the individual ```.news``` component, and are available to each child element of the ```.news``` component as well, thanks to the cascading nature of CSS.
 Not every custom property needs to be defined globally, we can set and reuse declarations on a component level basis.
 This gives us some granular control over our declarations, and how we can redefine them.
 Imagine having a component with a subgrid, that has it's own scoped row and column declarations that can be redefined as needed when the screen is resized.
 I'd say take some time to think about if your declaration needs to be defined globally however, you don't want to run into a scenario where your delcaration needs to be available to other components.
 If a property you are defining needs to be referenced in multiple components, stick in in the root selector.

 # 2. Media Queries